HackRVA/rvasec-badge-2015-early/README.md

             * When not in use, should consider a low power or low clock mode to use less battery.
         * Fix compiler warnings
             * Compiler complains a lot about functions and macros being removed from peripheral includes in future releases.
 Is there a fix?
 Or are they just taking these away from us...?
+        * Emulated/stubebd version
+            * Add ifdefs or something to swap out libraries/interfaces so this can be easily tested on a regular desktop
 		* Handle user IO more cleanly
             * Create a single struct for the entire input state?
             * Use callbacks for different events (e.g. button pressed?
 Call this for me)